nguyenpham/ocgdb/README.md

 Version Beta

-## Brief main ideas/techniques
+## Brief of main ideas/techniques
 - Use SQL/SQLite as the backbone/framework for storing data and querying general information
-- Approximate position searching: a) Parse games on the fly b) Use Position Query Language (PQL) for querying widely and dynamically
+- Approximate position searching: a) parse games on the fly b) use Position Query Language (PQL) for querying widely and dynamically
 - Names, tables follow to PGN tags